jaysontree/misc/InferenceCPU/cpuinf.md

 - parallelism acceleration is bounded by num of physical cores of CPU
 - in such computing tasks, applying more threads does not improve efficiency and  thread switching has cost

-:speech_balloon: <font color='blue'>In single worker case, increaing intraOP parallelism can reduce infernce time for many nets. the best practice is to have num of `intraOP parallelism = num of cores` and bound thread and core.</font>
+:speech_balloon: <font color='blue'>In single worker case, increaing intraOP parallelism can reduce infernce time for many nets. the best practice is to have num of `intraOP parallelism = num of cores` and bind thread and core.</font>

 ##### Multi-woker concurrency Experiment
 Exp3: